RonenNess/GeonBit.UI/README.md

 #### Rely on mouse / touch input

 GeonBit.UI is built to work with mouse / touch screens.
-It is currently not designed for keyboad-only / joystick input (eg it doesn't support tab navigating etc.)
+It is currently not designed for keyboard-only / joystick input (e.g. it doesn't support tab navigating etc.)

 ## Git structure